High Cholesterol on a Ketogenic Diet

 Pattern A LDL actually has a larger particle size.
-So, one LDL particle that is pattern A is larger than a signle particle of LDL that is pattern B. Pattern A LDL also tends to carry more fat-soluble nutrients and antioxidants.
-These anti-oxidants protect it from oxidative stress, making them cardioprotective.
+So, one LDL particle that is pattern A is larger than a single particle of LDL that is pattern B. Pattern A LDL also tends to carry more fat-soluble nutrients and antioxidants.
+These antioxidants protect it from oxidative stress, making them cardioprotective.

 Pattern B LDL, on the other hand, has a much smaller particle size and is much more prone to oxidation.
 Another thing about pattern B LDL is that it is small enough to enter into the endothelial lining of the artery where it can become oxidized and more likely to form plaque.
 There is a high association between these small dense particles and cardiovascular disease.

 This means that two individuals with the same LDL, HDL, and Triglyceride levels could have vastly different heart disease risk depending on what type of LDL they are predominantly carrying in their blood.
 A ketogenic diet has been shown to reduce the number of pattern B LDL particles (6).

 HDL stands for high-density lipoprotein and its primary role in the body is actually to sweep up LDL particles and return them to the liver for recycling.
 This is because LDL is actually very susceptible to oxidation so it must be cleared from the blood efficiently.
 This means when LDL is exposed to chronic inflammation, it becomes damaged.
 The longer LDL remains in the blood stream and the higher your inflammation levels are, the higher your risk of heart disease.